 In essence, Kanda Batata Poha is light and summery, peppered with the fragrance of curry leaves, the crunch of peanuts and the pop of mustard seeds.
 Furthermore, it has a fresh spiciness from green chillis, a beautiful sunshine colour from turmeric, just a dash of sweetness from sugar and coconut, and a finishing note of citrus from freshly chopped coriander leaves and a squeeze of lemon juice.

-In India, Nik used to eat this every Sunday morning for breakfast.
-We continue this tradition and look forward to Pohe all week!
+In India, Poha is eaten every Sunday morning for breakfast.
+I continue this tradition and look forward to Poha all week!

 Is Kanda Batata Poha Vegan and Gluten Free?